TTL Too High: Why Your DNS Change Won't Propagate

 # Output: ns1... admin... serial refresh retry expire minimum

-Fix: lower the SOA minimum field (your DNS provider’s UI may call it “Negative TTL” or “NXDOMAIN TTL”).
-For Cloudflare and Route 53 the default is already 300; for older zones it can be 86400.
+Fix: lower the SOA minimum field (your provider’s UI may label it “Negative TTL” or “NXDOMAIN TTL”).
+On Cloudflare and Route 53 the default is already low (Cloudflare uses 1800); some older zones still carry 86400.
+If you’re about to add a subdomain, query it once after it exists, not before — a pre-creation query is what seeds the NXDOMAIN into caches in the first place.

-Case 4: CDN / proxy layer in front of DNS
+Case 4: A CDN / proxy layer sits in front of DNS

-Cloudflare’s proxy mode (orange cloud) sends a tiny TTL on the public-facing record but ignores your origin TTL for cache headers.
+Cloudflare’s proxy mode (orange cloud) returns its own anycast IPs with a fixed 300-second TTL on the public-facing record and ignores your origin TTL entirely.
 Vercel and Netlify Edge cache their own.

-How to spot it: dig yourdomain.com +short returns Cloudflare IPs (104.x.x.x) not your origin.
-The TTL on those is short, but Cloudflare’s internal origin pull is governed by their own rules.
+How to spot it: dig yourdomain.com +short returns Cloudflare IPs (104.x.x.x or 172.x.x.x), not your origin.
+The public TTL on those is short, but Cloudflare’s internal origin pull follows their own rules.

 Shortest fix path (for the next change)

-The fix is procedural, not reactive.
+The real fix is procedural, not reactive.
 Run this 24 hours before any planned DNS change:

-1. 24 hours before: at the authoritative DNS provider, change TTL on every record you plan to touch from its current value (often 3600 or 86400) to 300.
+1. 24 hours before: at the authoritative DNS provider, change the TTL on every record you plan to touch from its current value (often 3600 or 86400) down to 300 — or your provider’s floor if it won’t accept 300.
 Don’t change the value yet.
 Save.

 2. Wait for the old TTL to expire.
 If the old TTL was 3600, wait at least 1 hour; if 86400, wait 24 hours.
-After this point, every cache will refresh within 5 minutes.
+After this point, every cache refreshes within 300 seconds.

 for resolver in 8.8.8.8 1.1.1.1 9.9.9.9 208.67.222.222; do